yadvi12/K8s-Ansible-Playbook/README.md

    including how to submit bug reports and code to repository.
 *  Submit a proposed code update through a pull request to the ``master`` branch.
-*  Talk to us before making larger changes to avoid duplicate efforts.
+*  Talk to the owner before making larger changes to avoid duplicate efforts.
 This not only helps everyone know what is going on, it also helps save time and effort if we decide some changes are needed.